JinSon12/COVID-Project/README.md

  * Mobile First approach

 ### Workflow:
-1. Before working on a new feature, always do a `git pull`.
+1. Before working on a new feature, always do a `git pull` on `master`.
 2. **THEN** create a new branch.
 3. When done with the feature, merge master into your branch just in case.
 4. Push the branch to Github and create a Pull Request.